-- communication with or copying from another student during an examination or assessment (except in so far as assessment regulations specifically permit communication, for instance for group assessments); - knowingly introducing any unauthorised materials (written, printed or blank) on or near an examination desk unless expressly permitted by the assessment regulations; - knowingly introducing any electronically stored information into an examination hall unless expressly permitted by the assessment regulations; - obtaining a copy of an 'unseen' written examination paper prior to the date and time of its authorised release; - gaining access to unauthorised material relating to an assessment during or before the assessment;

-- colluding with another person by submitting work done with another person as entirely one's own work; - collaborating with another student in the completion of work which is intended to be submitted as that other student's own work; - knowingly allowing another student to copy one's own work to be submitted as that student's own work; - falsifying data by presenting data of laboratory reports, projects or other assessments as one's own when these data are based on experimental work conducted by another party or obtained by unfair means; - assuming the identity of another person with intent to deceive or to gain unfair advantage; - allowing another person to assume one's own identity with the intention of deceiving or gaining unfair advantage to oneself; - the use of any other form of dishonest practice not identified above. - 3.50 Cheating may be regarded as a substantial academic irregularity under the Code of Discipline for Students (Chapter 5) and all instances are liable to be investigated and to be given due consideration under the terms of that Code.
+- communication with or copying from another student during an examination or assessment (except in so far as assessment regulations specifically permit communication, for instance for group assessments); - knowingly introducing any unauthorised materials (written, printed or blank) on or near an examination desk unless expressly permitted by the assessment regulations; - knowingly introducing any electronically stored information into an examination hall unless expressly permitted by the assessment regulations; - obtaining a copy of an 'unseen' written examination paper prior to the date and time of its authorised release; - gaining access to unauthorised material relating to an assessment during or before the assessment; - submission of material generated by artificial intelligence where such material has been specifically deemed unauthorised for that assessment item: - colluding with another person by submitting work done with another person as entirely one's own work; - collaborating with another student in the completion of work which is intended to be submitted as that other student's own work; - knowingly allowing another student to copy one's own work to be submitted as that student's own work; - falsifying data by presenting data of laboratory reports, projects or other assessments as one's own when these data are based on experimental work conducted by another party or obtained by unfair means including fabrication of results; - assuming the identity of another person with intent to deceive or to gain unfair advantage; - allowing another person to assume one's own identity with the intention of deceiving or gaining unfair advantage to oneself; - the use of any other form of dishonest practice not identified above. - 3.50 Cheating is regarded as a breach to academic integrity under the Code of Discipline for Students (Chapter 5) and all instances are liable to be investigated and to be given due consideration under the terms of that Code.